KataChannel/katastarterkit/docs/backend-setup.md

 # Backend Setup Guide

-This guide covers the setup and configuration of the Timonacore NestJS backend.
+This guide covers the setup and configuration of the KataCore NestJS backend.

 ## Prerequisites